TRSTN4/br4nch/docs/functions/set/paint/set.paint.header.md

 > >>> br4nch.set.paint.header(branch="MyBranch", paint="blue")
 > ```
 >
-> To set the header paint to multiple branches in the same function call, you can use a list for the `branch` argument.
+> To set the header paint in multiple branches in the same function call, you can use a list for the `branch` argument.
 >
 > ```python
 > >>> br4nch.set.paint.header(branch=["BranchOne", "BranchTwo"], paint="red")